First Nations Wolf Pair with Moon

 $1,350.00

-This lovely rectangular carved wall panel, trimmed in red sisal rope, features a wolf pair with moon in the sky.
+This lovely rectangular carved wall panel, trimmed in red-painted cedar bark rope, features a wolf pair with moon in the sky.
 The design is outstanding!
 Red and black paint highlight the Pinewood carving work.
 Measures 31 x 15 x 1 inches, priced at $1350.

 The artist is a member of the Kwakiutl (Kwakwaka’wakw) First Nation with part of her heritage connecting to the Coast Salish.
 She was born in Nanaimo, a small fishing town on Vancouver Island, British Columbia, Canada.
 She started carving under the guidance of her father, a master carver.